ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter22.md

 Wèi WúXiàn needed to change clothes since he was still wearing his nightclothes.
 So, Lán WàngJī went to the wardrobe, and, when he was about to take Wèi WúXiàn’s usual black clothes, he suddenly changed his mind.

 Instead of Wèi WúXiàn’s black robes, Lán WàngJī took out a set of GūsūLán clan uniforms.
-The garments were not the formal ones, but still, they were not easy to be worn.
+The garments were not the formal ones, but still, they were not straightforward to be worn.

 Wèi WúXiàn usually thought that wearing GūsūLán clothes meant keeping them clean at all times, which meant, according to him, not being able to move freely as you would wish to.
 Hence, he would rather wear black garments.

-Although his black clothes also had the curl cloud motifs of GūsūLán, still, they were not eye-catching.
+Although his black clothes were also embroidered with the curl cloud motifs of the GūsūLán clan, they were not as eye-catching as the white ones.

-“Do I usually wear these kind of clothes?”
+“Do I usually wear these kinds of clothes?”
 He asked, “They look very complex.
 I won’t be able to wear them properly.”

-Lán WàngJī didn’t reply, but only said, “I’ll help you put them on.”
+Lán WàngJī didn’t reply but only said, “I’ll help you put them on.”

 He then did what he said, and, for the final touch, he wrapped the waist-belt around Wèi WúXiàn’s waist.

-As he watched Lán WàngJī helping me, Wèi WúXiàn chuckled, then, he said, “Yesterday, I didn’t fasten the belt wrongly.
-You purposely said so in order to do it yourself.”
+As he watched Lán WàngJī helping me, Wèi WúXiàn chuckled, and then he said, “Yesterday, I didn’t fasten the belt wrongly.
+You purposely said so to do it yourself.”

 Lán WàngJī only said, “I’ll comb your hair.”